catspeed-cc/tokenserver-debian/README.md

 For now you get very basic documentation, until I have the time to move it to the wiki and make it better.

+## Support

+Currently there is no support.
+I will start providing support once catspeed fork is integrated and working.

 ## FAQ

 **Why Debian?** Well the alpine image is so stripped down, I had issues with installing node and getting it to work even though I did in a different alpine image.
 So I chose my next favorite, Debian.
 From what I understand the size difference is probably ~200MB.